nearform/graphql-hooks/README.md

 ## Community

 We now use GitHub Discussions for our community.
 To join, click on ["Discussions"](https://github.com/nearform/graphql-hooks/discussions).
+We encourage you to start a new discussion, share some ideas or ask questions from the community.
 If you want to see the old community posts (on Spectrum) you can access them [here](https://spectrum.chat/graphql-hooks).
 ## Contributors